 And it must be said that while the new Galaxy Note 20 offers more of everything, at 6.4 inches, it's also too larger to slot into this list.
 Fortunately, the Note 10 has received many of the Note 20's clever productivity-minded features, like wireless DeX mode and the ability to append audio recordings to written notes, thanks to updates to Samsung's OneUI interface.

 Read our full Samsung Galaxy Note 10 review.

 How to choose the best small phone for you

 You usually have to sacrifice something when buying a small phone.
 Of course, screen real estate is part of the tradeoff; but small phones also have smaller batteries, and sometimes less RAM or fewer camera lenses than larger, more expensive versions of the same device.

 If you prioritize a compact form factor over all else — and you probably do if you're reading this page — these tradeoffs will likely be well worth it.
 Apple and Google are featured prominently on our list of the best small phones because they don't eliminate critical features from more compact handsets.
-That's illustrated by the fact that the brand-new iPhone SE utilizes the same A13 Bionic chipset found in more premium Apple handsets, and how the Pixel 4 uses the same great dual-lens camera hardware as the larger Pixel 4 XL.
+That's illustrated by the fact that the new iPhone SE utilizes the same A13 Bionic chipset found in more premium Apple handsets, and how the Pixel 4 uses the same great dual-lens camera hardware as the larger Pixel 4 XL.

 Samsung, on the other hand, usually scrubs something from their smaller models.
 The Galaxy S10e, which has a dual-lens camera compared to the triple-lens module inside the company's Galaxy S10 and S10 Plus devices, is a prime example of that.
 The S10e also lacks an in-screen fingerprint sensor and has less RAM than its bigger, pricier siblings.
-Alas, that's the price you pay for wanting a phone that can fit in your pocket in 2020.
+Alas, that's the price you pay for wanting a phone that can fit in your pocket in 2021.

 How we test smartphones